Retrograde amnesia

 In neurology, retrograde amnesia (RA) is the inability to access memories or information from before an injury or disease occurred.
 RA differs from a similar condition called anterograde amnesia (AA), which is the inability to form new memories following injury or disease onset.
 Although an individual can have both RA and AA at the same time, RA can also occur on its own; this 'pure' form of RA can be further divided into three types: focal, isolated, and pure RA.
-RA negatively affects an individual's episodic, autobiographical, and declarative memory, but they can still form new memories because RA leaves procedural memory intact.
+RA negatively affects an individual's episodic, autobiographical, and declarative memory, but they can still form new memories.
+Furthermore, RA leaves procedural memory intact.
 Depending on its severity, RA can result in either temporally graded or more permanent memory loss.
 However, memory loss usually follows Ribot's law, which states that individuals are more likely to lose recent memories than older memories.
 Diagnosing RA generally requires using an Autobiographical Memory Interview (AMI) and observing brain structure through magnetic resonance imaging (MRI), a computed tomography scan (CT), or electroencephalography (EEG).